tc39/ecma426/proposals/debug-id.md

 However this has the disadvantage that a tool could not add a Debug ID to a file without having to adjust all the tokens in the source map by the offset that this line adds.
 Having it at the end of the file means it's after all tokens which would allow a separate tool to add Debug IDs to generated files and source maps.

-## JavaScript API for Debug ID Resolution

-Today `error.stack` in most engines only returns the URLs of the files referenced by the stack trace.
-For Debug IDs to be useful, a solution would need to be added to enable mapping of JavaScript file URLs to Debug IDs.

-The strawman proposal is to add the Debug ID in two locations:

-- `import.meta.debugId`: a new property that should return the debug ID as a string of the current module if it has one, in the canonical UUID format.
-- A Function property in the global scope `getDebugIdForUrl(url)` that looks up the debug ID for a given script file by URL that has already been loaded by the browser in the current context.

 ## Appendix A: Self-Description of Source Maps and JavaScript Files

 Unfortunately, neither generated JavaScript files nor source maps can be easily identified without employing heuristics.